-With the various regulations in different parts of the world, certified Organic Wine sold in the US fall into two categories, both of which are made with 100% USDA Certified Organically Grown Grapes.
+With the various regulations in different parts of the world, certified Organic Wine sold in the US fall into two categories, both of which are made with 100% USDA Certified Organically Grown Grapes, and generally classified as Organic Wine outside of the US.
 A third category of organically produced wine is Biodynamic wine, certified by Demeter.

-This is predominantly domestic wine, as most international winemakers consider that a small amount of sulfites are needed to preserve the freshness of a wine intended for intercontinental export.
-Some imported wines fall in this category, most of these examples being “natural wine”, or wine not intended for a wider commercial distribution.
+Rather unique to the US market, no sufites can be added if a winery wishes to label the wine as Organic Wine.
+This category is therfore dominated by domestic wine, as most international winemakers consider that a small amount of sulfites are necessary, and positive, in order to preserve the freshness of a wine intended for intercontinental export.
+Some imported wines fall in this category, most of these being so called “natural wine”, or wine not intended for a wider distribution.

 Wine made with Organic Grapes

 The vineyards undergo the identical rigorous control and certifications as for an Organic Wine, i.e. 100% of the grapes used to produce a wine in this category must be certified.
 The only difference compared to Organic Wine, is that an addition of a small amount of sulfites is allowed to preserve the freshness, and to keep the wine from turning bad during transportation and storage.
 However, the sulfite level may not exceed 100 parts per million, ppm (compared to 350 ppm in conventional wine), so even if sulfites may be added, the level is always low.
 This category includes the majority of imported organic wines, as many winemakers are convinced that a small amount of sulfites are necessary to guarantee the freshness of the wine during shipping.
 The same is true for many domestic wines, that may be intended for distribution outside of the winegrowing area.